klahrich/chiefhustler/content/diary/investing-diary-0005.md

 The next caveat I would give is: oil and gas are cyclical commodities, driven by global supply and demand.
 The stocks go up and down, these are not (for me at least) life long investments.

-And finally, I like to think that I'm making an intelligent probabilistic macro bet, but really I'm probably just following the momentum.
-Who really knows about this stuff; I certainly don't.
+And finally, I like to think that I'm making an intelligent probabilistic macro bet, but could it be that I'm just following the momentum?
+Yep, that's a real possibility.
 But I've seen enough to think that the bet has positive expected value and low enough risk to take a small position.

 I will leave you with one final quote, from a guy I don't necessarily admire, but one whose financial success and trading chops are undeniable: